grisha/grisha.github.com/source/_posts/2013-06-11-avro-performance.markdown

 categories:
 ---

-Here are some un-scientific results on how Avro performs with verious codecs, as well as vs JSON-lzo files in Hive and Impala.
+Here are some un-scientific results on how Avro performs with various codecs, as well as vs JSON-lzo files in Hive and Impala.
 This testing was done using a 100 million row table that was generated using random two strings and an integer.